cjlangan/lemonadestandsearch/README.md

 - [x] Title/Icon

 - [x] Hide routes using env
-- [ ] Setup a webhook to download new captions on video publish (not shorts)
+- [-] Setup a webhook to download new captions on video publish (not shorts)
-    - [ ] Check if the video is already there before adding
+    - [x] Check if the video is already there before adding
+    - [x] Went with polling approach, much simpler
+- [ ] Fix order selector submitting on previous input
 - [ ] Change background to image and change font
+- [ ] Get colour palette from logo

 ## Production TODO:

-- [x] Set up Docker for simplicity (was more complex acchooally)
+- [-] Set up Docker for simplicity (was more complex acchooally)
+    - [x] Remove docker
 - [ ] Set up code on Oracle Server
 - [ ] Populate database with all current videos
 - [ ] Set up domain with NGINX, should buy